Fabdoc27/POS-System/README.md

 ---

-It works with Laravel 10.x, PHP > 8.1 and MySQL Database
+This project works with Laravel 10.x, PHP 8.1 or higher, and a MySQL database.

 ## Getting Started